InterCommunity Health Network CCO Metrics

 • Ensure a consistent, reliable process that guarantees screening is completed for each patient at the first encounter of each year.
 (It is not necessary to wait one year between screenings).

 A: A screening is required once during the measurement year.
-The patient does not require a screening at every visit.
+A screening is not required at every visit.

 Q: What are the recommended screening tools?